Camden, New Jersey: Libraries

 The city was once home to two Carnegie libraries, the Main Building and the Cooper Library in Johnson Park.
-The city's once extensive library system, beleaguered by financial difficulties, threatened to close at the end of 2010, but was incorporated into the county system.
+The city's once extensive library system, beleaguered by financial difficulties, threatened to close at the end of 2010, but was incorporated into the county system.Holt, Bob.
+"Camden library system given hope by mayor's plan", NJ Newsroom, August 10, 2010.
+Accessed October 13, 2015.
+"Officials in New Jersey have apparently found a way to save Camden's public library system in whole or at least part.
+Mayor Dana Redd said Monday that city officials will look to join the county library system."
 The main branch closed in February 2011, and was later reopened by the county in the bottom floor of the Paul Robeson Library at Rutgers University.

 Camden also has three academic libraries; The Paul Robeson Library at Rutgers University-Camden serves Rutgers undergraduate and graduate students, as well as students from the Camden campuses of Camden County College and Rowan University.
 Rutgers Law School has a law library and Cooper Medical School at Rowan has a medical library.